Key takeaways

 6. Halo WiFi-Enabled Smart Door Lock

 The Halo Smart Door Lock works with the Kwikset app to let you monitor door activity and lock or unlock your door remotely.
-Both property managers and residents can create codes for anyone who needs to access the apartment.
-And Halo makes it easy to restrict those codes by date or time.
+Property managers and residents can create codes for anyone who needs to access the apartment, and Halo makes it easy to restrict those codes by date or time.

-This lock connects to Bluetooth so you can enter using your smartphone.
-It also connects to Amazon Alexa and Google Assistant so you can lock or unlock the door with just your voice.
+This lock connects to Bluetooth, so you can enter using your smartphone.
+It also connects to Amazon Alexa and Google Assistant to lock or unlock the door with just your voice.

-A drawback to this smart lock is that the battery life may be short — users have reported that it often lasts less than six months.
+A drawback of this smart lock is its battery life may be short—users have reported that it often lasts less than six months.

 Read the full Halo smart lock review »